 We continue to identify more sites and additional uses for rapid point-of-care testing across Alberta, as part of the overall pandemic response.

 Employers and service providers wanting to offer rapid screening tests for their employees, contractors, or clients also have the opportunity to privately purchase tests or apply to Alberta Health to receive free rapid test kits for use in their organization.
 These tests must be completed in accordance with the Guidelines for Employer-initiated COVID-19 Testing.
-Alberta Health will also offer at-home rapid testing for students and staff in K-6 schools experiencing outbreaks.
-More information can be found at Staying safe and healthy this school year.

 Q: How quickly do patients receive their rapid test results?